LitvinovichRoman/ZenYoga/README.md

 # ZenYoga

-ZenYoga is a yoga application written in Swift using UIKit.

 ## Features

 - **Yoga Poses**: The application pulls yoga poses from Firebase into a collectionView.
 When you click on a specific pose, it transitions to a screen where the image of the pose, progressView, and a timer to control its execution are displayed.